northross/brick-breaker-game/README.md

 #### This Brick Breaker Game can:

-- Calculates and Updates total score
+- Calculate and Update total score
-- Updates display using requestAnimationFrame(update)
+- Update display using requestAnimationFrame(update)
-- moves paddles left and right on arrow key presses
+- Move paddles left and right on arrow key presses
-- detects collion between ball and bricks and walls
+- Detect collision between ball and bricks and walls
-- has a rules button with game information in a slider
+- Display rules button with game information in a slider

 ## Brick Breaker